-Mineralization is structurally controlled and occurs as sets and networks of narrow veins and cracks, with individual veins generally ranging from 1 mm to 200 mm wide.
-Zones of veining which comprise the lodes may be up to 10 m wide.
+Mineralization is structurally controlled and occurs as sets and networks of narrow veins and cracks, with individual veins generally ranging from 1 mm to 200 mm wide (Figure 7, Figure 8).
+Zones of veining which comprise the lodes may be up to 5 m wide.
 The main mineralized zone (Upper Ridges) comprises eleven principal lodes with a strike length in excess of 500m and a vertical extent of more than 300 m.
 Another major zone of mineralization (Murau) strikes east-west and consists of two major lodes with a mapped strike length in excess of 400 m.
-Mineralisation appears to extend at depth.

-Although gold mineralization is primarily hosted in monzonite, it can also occur in the volcanic units.
+Although gold mineralization is primarily hosted in monzonite it can also occur in the volcanic units.
 Veins are narrow, generally less than 1 m up to a maximum of 7 m, and ore grades are erratic.
-Lode mineralogy is varied, with most veins containing quartz, pyrite, and occasional base metal sulphides.
+Lode mineralogy is varied, with most veins containing quartz, pyrite, and base metal sulphides.